dstrzykalski/PWA-Text-Editor/README.md

 Incorporates WebPack Plugin
 Deployed Using Render.

+## Issues

+As of now the App fails to generate a manifest.json despite the configuration file seemingly set up correctly.

+The App Contains ill the Code which I believe is required but as of now does not function properly.

 ## Your Task

 As you have progressed through this course, you have put together a number of impressive projects that you can show off to potential employers.
 This project is no exception; in fact, it features some of the most impressive expressions of the concepts you have learned so far.